 Once the room has been retracted, the control will return to the automatic mode after 60 seconds.
-You can manually return to automatic mode by pressing the stop button.
+You can manually return to automatic mode by pressing the Service Button.

 In the event of a total system failure where Manual Mode cannot be used, two crank handles may be used to retract or extend the room.
+See Slideout Emergency Retraction - Electric elsewhere in this section.